 Hoa Lo Prison is an interesting and educational experience.
 At the ex-prison, you can learn about the prisoners of war and what life was like for them.
 The cost to enter is 20,000 VND ($0.86) per person.

 St. Joseph’s Cathedral

 St Joseph’s Cathedral was built in 1886 and is still in use today.
-You will find this French-influenced style building on Nha Tho Street.
+You will find this French-influenced-style building on Nha Tho Street.
 The area is great to hang out and to do a spot of shopping too.

 Bargain hunt at Hanoi Night Market

-Fancy a spot of cheap shopping?
+Fancy a spot for cheap shopping?
 Don’t miss the Hanoi Night Market, located on Hang Dao Street.
 Vendors turn out in their thousands to sell all kinds of products, from cheap elephant pants, funky fruit outfits, cheap sports gear, electronics, Vietnamese trinkets, paintings, embroidery, and more.
 Even if you don’t plan to splash the cash, the market is well worth a walkthrough for the chaotic atmosphere alone.

 Drink egg coffee at The Note Coffee

-If you’re feeling thirsty whilst exploring Hanoi, make sure to call by at the Note Coffee.
+If you’re feeling thirsty whilst exploring Hanoi, make sure to call at The Note Coffee.
 This coffee shop is no ordinary coffee shop!
 It has a unique twist, with hundreds of thousands of notes handcrafted by visitors from all over the world.
 Not to mention, the drinks are utterly delicious.

 Where to stay in Hanoi